twilio/twilio-verify-sna-ios/README.md

 This SDK will help you with process the SNA URL's provided by our `Verify services` to silently validate a phone number.

+See <a href="https://www.twilio.com/docs/verify/sna/tech-overview">Technical Overview</a>

+See <a href="https://www.twilio.com/docs/verify/sna">Silent Network Auth Overview</a>

 <a name='Dependencies'></a>

 ## Dependencies